ericfortis/mockaton/README.md

 # Mockaton
 _Mockaton_ is a mock server for developing and testing frontends.

-It scans `Config.mocksDir` for files following a specific file name convention, which is similar to the URL paths.
+It scans a given directory for files following a specific file name convention, which is similar to the URL paths.
 For example, the following file will be served for `/api/user/1234`
 ```